mariusene/go/README.md

 - rawdiacorp
 - saladrevolution

-New restaurant will be added in the future versions.
+New restaurants will be added in the future versions.

 ## When will order?
 Every day, except weekends, at 10:30 if you did not order already